khairultruestory/Capstone-Blockchain/README.md

-# Capstone-Blockchain

-# Blockchain Capstone Project
+# Blockchain Capstone Project - Defi Trade

 ## Overview

+The main idea is to create a simple interface for beginner to trade their cryptocurrency, zero knowledge on trading.
-This repository contains the code and documentation for a blockchain capstone project that combines various technologies and concepts in the blockchain and cryptocurrency space.
+This repository contains the code and documentation for a trading interface that combines various technologies and concepts in the blockchain and cryptocurrency space.
 The project focuses on creating a trading bot using MetaMask for secure transactions, integrating commonly used technical indicators with adjustable settings, implementing a user-friendly web GUI, and fetching real-time data of selected cryptocurrencies for informed trading decisions.

 ## Features